(College of Agricultural & Environmental Sciences)

 The Major Program

-The Viticulture and Enology major provides an interdisciplinary education in the biological and physical principles underlying grape and wine production as well as practical knowledge of grape growing (viticulture) and
+The Viticulture & Enology major provides an interdisciplinary education in the biological and physical principles underlying grape and wine production as well as practical knowledge of grape growing (viticulture) and wine making (enology).
+This program provides the knowledge base for problem-solving and decision-making in commercial grape and wine production.

 Preparatory Requirements.
 Before transferring into the Viticulture & Enology major, students must complete the following courses with a grade of C- or better and with a combined grade point average of at least 2.500 at the University of California (at least 3.000 for similar courses taken at community college) for these and all other preparatory courses.
 In addition, students’ overall UC GPA must be 2.250 or higher.
 All courses must be taken for a letter grade.